xxlya/COS598D_Assignment2/README.md

 Please refer to Fig.4(b-c) in the original paper.

 ### 3.3 Discuss your results
-Submit a report to describe the results in 3.2 and 3.3.
-Analyze the advangetages and limitations of XNOR-NET.
+Please describe the settings of your experiments.
+Please include the required results (described in 3.1 and 3.2).
+Please add captions to describe your figures and tables.
+Please analyze the advangetages and limitations of XNOR-NET.
+It would be best to write brief discussions on your results, such as the patterns (what and why), conclusions, and any observations you want to discuss.